 Medical Bridges turns donated, used and surplus medical equipment into clinics for Third World countries.
 CUSE volunteers sort surgical instruments and other supplies to prepare them for shipping.
 You can learn more about this unusual and exciting service at www.medicalbridges.org.

 Buffalo Bayou Partnership cares for the portion of Buffalo Bayou that runs through downtown Houston.
 Their conservation efforts ensure that the bayou is a welcoming habitat for native plants and wildlife while providing Houstonians a strip of wilderness running through the city.
 CUSE groups clean up trash and remove invasive plants.
 You can learn more at www.buffalobayou.org.

-Houston Health Foundation provides a funding to support public health projects beyond the normal scope and capacity of the City of Houston operations.
-CUSE volunteers assist in distribution of multiple community markets and events for the community.
+Farmer Joe with Houston Health Foundation provides funding to support public health projects beyond the normal scope and capacity of the City of Houston operations.
+CUSE volunteers will work at multiple urban farms around the city with Farmer Joe in coordination with wellness and the City of Houston.
+CUSE volunteers assist in the distribution of multiple community markets and events for the community.
 Find out more at houstonhealthfoundation.org/home